LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 3 Mechanisms Behind Hallucination

 The model's knowledge is entirely its training data.
-If the training data contains information that is absent, contradictory, or incorrect, that will be reflected directly in the output.
+If the training data contains information that is absent, contradictory, or incorrect, that is reflected directly in the output.

-Q: "What is the title of the paper published by Rintaro in 2725?"
+Q: "What is the title of the paper Rintaro published in 2725?"

 A: "Rintaro published 'On Distributed Systems...' in 2725." ← Complete fabrication

-When asked about information that doesn't exist, the model finds similar patterns in the training data and generates a "plausible-sounding" answer instead of saying "I don't know."
-This is because during training, the pattern of answering confidently appears far more frequently than the pattern of saying "I don't know."
+When asked about information that doesn't exist, rather than answering "I don't know," the model finds a similar pattern in the training data and generates a "plausible-sounding" answer.
+This is because during training, patterns of answering confidently vastly outnumber patterns of saying "I don't know."

 2. Snowball Effect

-The fatal nature of autoregressive generation appears here.
-Once an incorrect token is generated, subsequent tokens are predicted on the premise of that error.
+A fatal property of autoregressive generation manifests here.
+Once an incorrect token is generated, subsequent tokens are predicted with that error as their premise.

 Token 1: "Rin" ← correct